Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool delegates a governed task to another AI agent, transferring governance context.
-It lists four modes and distinguishes itself from the sibling tool ck_route by instructing to call ck_route first for recommendations and ck_delegate for handoff.
+The description explicitly states the tool's purpose: 'Hand off a governed task or session to another AI agent, transferring governance context.'
+It also distinguishes itself from the sibling tool ck_route by specifying that ck_route is for recommendations without transfer, while ck_delegate is for actual handoff.
+The four modes are clearly listed, reinforcing the specific verb-resource pairing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.